balawahu/DAT505-Code/README.md

 Two cubes rotate in different directions while other cubes remain stationary.

+From this project I know how to define cube rotate separately.

 *Session6*

 1.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/9.PNG)
 ( Session6\S6-01-CityScape-full)

 A city consist of many cubes with lines is standing on a plane.Camera can move by mouse.

+From this project I know how to build a city by easily way and how to write codes about initing function of camera view angle by mouse.

 *Session7*